marulkan/cesnet-kafka/README.markdown

 Hostnames of zookeeper servers.
 Default: undef (from *zookeeper::hostnames* or 'localhost').

-This parameter is not needed, if Kafka broker sits on any of the Zookeeper server node and *zookeeper::hostnames* parameter is used.
+This parameter is not needed, if all Kafka brokers sits on any of the Zookeeper server node and *zookeeper::hostnames* parameter is used.

 ## Limitations

 No repository is provided.
 It must be setup externaly, or the Kafka packages must be installed already.

-*zookeeper\_hostnames* parameter is a complication and it should not be needed.
+*zookeeper\_hostnames* parameter is a complication and optionally it should not be needed.
 But that would require refactoring of zookeeper puppet module - to separate zookeeper configuration class from zookeeper server setup.

 ## Development